 But Rolandsen had no wish to claim friendship with the telegraph people; he was no colleague of theirs.
-She was trying to emphasize the distance between herself and him once more-ho-ho!
+She was trying to emphasise the distance between herself and him once more-ho-ho!
 He would pay her out for that!
 "You must teach me the guitar some day," she said.

 Now this was a thing to start at and to accept with thanks.
 But Rolandsen would have none of it.
 On the contrary, he would pay her out on the spot.
-He said:

-"Very pleased, I'm sure.
+He said: "Very pleased, I'm sure.
 Whenever you like.
 You can have my guitar."
 Yes, that was the way he treated her.
-As if she were any one but Elise Mack, a lady worth ten thousand guitars.
+As if she were any but Elise Mack, a lady worth ten thousand guitars.
 "No, thank you," she said.
 "But we might use it to practise on."
 "I'll make you a present of it."

-But at that she tossed her head, and said: "Thank you; I'd rather be excused."
+But at that she tossed her head, and said:

+"Thank you; I'd rather be excused."
 The wily Rolandsen had touched her there.
-And then, all at once, he forgot every thought of paying her out, and murmured: "I only meant to give you the only thing I had."

-And with that he raised his hat, bowed low, and walked away.
+And then all at once he forgot every thought of paying her out, and murmured: "I only meant to give you the only thing I had."
+And with that he raised his hat and bowed deeply, and walked away.

 He walked away to the parish clerk's in search of Olga.
-Spring had come, and Rolandsen must have a lady-love; it was no light task to rule such a heart as his.
-But, apart from that, he was paying attention to Olga with a purpose.
-There was some talk about Frederik Mack's having an eye to Olga himself.
-And Rolandsen meant to cut him out: just that.
+The spring was come, and Rolandsen must have a lady-love; 'twas no light thing to rule such a big heart.
+But apart from that he was paying attention to Olga with a purpose.
+There was some talk about Frederik Mack, how he had an eye to Olga himself.
+And Rolandsen meant to cut him out, no less.
 Frederik was brother to Elise herself, and it would do the family good if one of them were jilted.
 But anyhow, Olga was attractive enough in herself.
 Rolandsen had seen her grow up from a slip of a child; there was little money to spare in the home, and she had to wear her clothes as far as they would go before getting new things; but she was a bright, pretty girl, and her shyness was charming.
 Rolandsen had met her two days in succession.
 The only way to manage it was by going straight up to the house and lending her father a book every day.
 He had to force these books on the old man, who had never asked for them and could not understand them.
 Rolandsen had to speak up for his books and plead their cause.
 They were the most useful books in the world, he said, and he, Rolandsen, was bent on making them known, on spreading them abroad.
-He was very urgent about it.
+Varsaagod!
 He asked the old man if he could cut hair.
-But the parish clerk had never cut hair in his life;

-Olga did all the hair-cutting in the house.
-Whereupon Rolandsen addressed himself to Olga, with prayers and eloquent entreaties, begging her to cut his hair.
+But the parish clerk had never cut hair in his life; Olga did all the hair-cutting in the house.
+Whereupon Rolandsen addressed himself to Olga, with prayers and eloquent entreaties, to cut his hair.
 Olga blushed and hid herself.
 "I couldn't," she said.
 But Rolandsen routed her out again, and overwhelmed her with irresistible words until she agreed.
 "How do you like it done?" she asked.

+&lt;sup>1 Literally, "Be so good" (as to accept . . .), used when offering anything.
 "Just as you like," he answered.
-"As if I could think of having it otherwise!"
+"As if I could think of having it otherwise."
 Then, turning to her father, he tangled him up in a maze of intricate questions, until the old man could stand no more, and at last withdrew to the kitchen.
 Rolandsen, elated, grew more extravagant than ever.
 He turned to Olga and said: